-- Key point: the Royal Academy reinforced painting as a male-dominated world and emphasised the intellectual - Johan Zoffany, cannibal, founding RA - Note all the symbolism, thoughtful workers - · Mock School of Athens with Reynolds (Plato) and William Hunter - Chinaman - Two female founder academicians but only as portraits.
-Why? - This is a painting by Johan Zoffany showing the original academicians.
+- Key point: the Royal Academy reinforced painting as a male-dominated world and emphasised the intellectual - Why are two of the Academicians, Mary Moser and Angelica Kaufmann, only represented as portraits? - If this is a life drawing class why does no one have a paper and drawing implements?

+• This is a painting by Johan Zoffany showing the original academicians.
 Zoffany was a German painter active in England and was one of the founding members of the Royal Academy and a court painter.
 He lived at Strand-on-the-Green and is buried at St Anne's Church, Kew near to Thomas Gainsborough.
 He is best known as 'the first and last Royal Academician to have become a cannibal' as when he was shipwrecked when returning from Lucknow in India the survivors held a lottery in which the loser was eaten.
 Zoffany depicts himself far left at the bottom, the only artist holding the tools of the trade.

-• Note the working symbols, the classical casts and the simple use of packing cases as seats.
+Note the working symbols, the classical casts and the simple use of packing cases as seats.
 They are discussing the nude not drawing emphasising the key importance of the intellectual element of drawing or 'designo' as first defined by Renaissance artists in Florence.
 The model in the foreground adopts the pose of Spinario, a famous classical statue.
 The flames of the candles show Newton's spectrum of colours emphasising the scientific and technical in art and the preeminence of British intellect.
 The students sit at the semi-circular bench and each has an individual candle and there is one central light.
 There are two male models and various casts of bodies and body parts including a female torso bottom right into which an Academician thrusts his cane.